Next Catalan regional election: Date

+Difficulties in budget negotiations between the PSC and ERC throughout 2026 saw the media suggest that President Illa was considering calling a snap election to break the political deadlock, with 20 March—date on which the amendments to the entirety of the Catalan budget would be voted on—speculated as the deadline for Illa to take a decision on the issue.
+Castilian-Manchegan president Emiliano García-Page hinted at the possibility of a joint call of the Catalan, Andalusian and national elections in June 2026.

 Electoral system

-Voting for the Parliament is on the basis of universal suffrage, which comprises all nationals over 18 years of age, registered in Catalonia and in full enjoyment of their political rights, provided that they are not sentenced—by a final court ruling—to deprivation of the right to vote.
+Voting for the Parliament is based on universal suffrage, comprising all Spanish nationals over 18 years of age, registered in Catalonia and with full political rights, provided that they have not been deprived of the right to vote by a final sentence.

-The Parliament of Catalonia is entitled to a minimum of 100 and a maximum of 150 seats, with electoral provisions setting its size at 135.
-All members are elected in four multi-member constituencies—corresponding to the provinces of Barcelona, Girona, Lleida and Tarragona, with each being allocated a fixed number of seats—using the D'Hondt method and a closed list proportional voting system, with a threshold of three percent of valid votes (which includes blank ballots) being applied in each constituency.
-The use of the electoral method may result in a higher effective threshold based on the district magnitude and the distribution of votes among candidacies.
+The Parliament of Catalonia has a minimum of 100 and a maximum of 150 seats, with electoral provisions fixing its size at 135.
+All are elected in four multi-member constituencies—corresponding to the provinces of Barcelona, Girona, Lleida and Tarragona, each of which is assigned a fixed number of seats—using the D'Hondt method and closed-list proportional voting, with a three percent-threshold of valid votes (including blank ballots) in each constituency.
+The use of this electoral method may result in a higher effective threshold depending on district magnitude and vote distribution.

-As a result of the aforementioned allocation, each Parliament constituency would be entitled the following seats:
+As a result of the aforementioned allocation, each Parliament constituency is entitled the following seats: